biati-digital/alfred-calculate-anything/README.md

 ## Base Configuration

 There's only one global configuration and is the language, this configuration will be used to display the messages in your own language.
-View the Translations section for the available languages.
+View the Translations secction for the available languaes.

 Configure it with.